YamiTL/100-Days-100-Algorithms/README.md

 # 100-Days-100-Algorithms
 Insisting upon this quest of becoming a humbler and better developer, I bring to you my struggling take on Tomáš Bouda's well-known challenge!

-This is going to be mostly tackled with Javascript, maybe
+This is going to be mostly tackled with Javascript, but maybe some Python as well